 To nominate someone or apply to be considered to join the steering committee, please email firstname.lastname@example.org responses to the following questions below and attach a copy of your current CV or resume.

-1. What would interest you most about participating as a steering committee member?
+1. What interests you most about participating as a steering committee member?

-2. CABC plans to expand membership, fundraise to hire staff, develop, and advocate for our annual legislative agenda, and host events.
-In which of these activities could you see yourself most likely to participate in and what special contribution to these efforts would you make?
+2. CABC is building our coalition, raising funds to hire staff, carrying a comprehensive legislative agenda, and hosting membership training and other events.
+In which of these activities do you see yourself most likely to participate in and what special contribution to these efforts would you make?
 Feel free to be creative!

 Since 2012, CABC has convened hundreds of asset building practitioners across the state including: stewards of family savings programs for children, higher education, and retirement; counselors that provide one-on-one and small group financial coaching; small business technical assistance providers, affordable housing and community development experts; local, state, and national policy advocates; abolitionists and other advocates fighting over policing, over incarceration, and unaffordable punitive and administrative fines and fees; immigrant rights advocates; economic scholars; youth leaders; racial justice leaders; child support reformers; service and support providers for people exiting incarceration, and many more.